caedm/cabs/README.md

 install the interface to `/var/www/CABS_interface`.
 You will need to edit `/var/www/CABS_interface/admin_tools/settings.py` and `/var/www/CABS_interface/admin_tools/settings-local.py-TEMPLATE`, removing the `-TEMPLATE` suffix.
-You may need to run the install script again if it failed the first time.
+An example config file for Apache will also be installed to `/etc/apache2/sites-enabled/000-default.conf-TEMPLATE`.
+After editing the config files, may need to run the install script again if it failed the first time.

 To display graphs, you will need to install CABS Graph.